For developers & vibe coders

 Prepaid credits, scoped tokens.

-You buy credits and create access tokens in the app.
+You buy credits and create access tokens in the app — $0.99 a credit, less in bulk.
 Nothing crypto here — just a balance and a bearer token.
-The agent spends; you stay in control.
+The agent quotes the cost and asks before it spends; you stay in control.

 Access tokens